Cluster Expansion#

 Set the unique Zookeeper node identifier.
 This ID needs to start at 1, and then for each node incremented by 1.
 Write this identifier to

 Start services necessary for a leader election.
-Do NOT start the cluster service yet to avoid promoting the new node to master.
-We will only start the cluster service on this node after making sure that a leader has been elected from one of the existing nodes by following the next step.
+Do NOT start the cluster service yet to avoid promoting the new node to main.
+Start the cluster service on this node only after confirming that a leader has been elected from one of the existing nodes by following the next step.

 systemctl start zookeeper systemctl start redis-server systemctl start redis-server-cache systemctl start mariadb